byu-cs-236-classroom-templates/project-2/README.md

 If you use AI to generate productions, be sure it uses tail-recursion with `FOLLOW` sets for any list constructs, and be sure to give it adequate examples from code that you have written so that it follows the expected code structure for the project.
 The goal of this project is to learn how to implement a recursive descent parser.
 You should implement, and test, on your own several productions until you understand the pattern clearly.
 Once you have a solid understanding, then leverage AI to implement the more tedious, and simple, productions.
 As before, provide code examples for the AI to use.

 ### FAQ

+#### Should I use a branch with git?

+Consider using a branch as you work on your submission so that you can `commit` your work from time to time.
+Once everything is working, and the auto-grader tests are passing, then you can `merge` your work into your master branch and push it to your GitHub repository.
+Ask your favorite AI for help learning how to use Git branches for feature development.

 #### How do I gather lists of objects while parsing?